Backstage

 With this integration, teams can:

-Create new deployments from Backstage using predefined Bluebricks Blueprints
+Create new environments from Backstage using predefined Bluebricks Blueprints

 View existing Blueprints and the latest versions available

-View and edit existing deployments, including updating inputs or configuration
+View and edit existing environments, including updating inputs or configuration

-Inspect deployment status, recent runs, and environment health
+Inspect environment status, recent runs, and collection health

 Jump directly into Bluebricks with one click for deeper analysis or approval flows